Understanding Autism

 If you are autistic these differences will be present throughout your life but may present differently at different times.

-Every autistic person is different.
-Every person will have their own strengths and differences.
+Every autistic person is different and will have their own strengths and needs.

 'If you have met one autistic person, you have met one autistic person'